diku-dk/futhark-website/blog/2022-08-15-end-of-a-language-feature.md

 size to *n*), maximally parallel code (by using *n* chunks of 1 element each), or anything in between.

-Some properties must hold for thus to make sense.
+Some properties must hold for this to make sense.
 Intuitively, no matter how the input array is split, we must obtain the same result.
 Formally, the function must be a [list homomorphism](https://sigkill.dk/writings/par/lhomo.html) under